-During early 2019, we at Sleep Cycle set out to work on one of our most ambitious as well as culturally challenging ventures yet, a deep and profound content production for the new Sleep Aid program.
+During early 2019, we at Sleep Cycle set out to work on one of our most ambitious as well as culturally challenging ventures yet, a deep and profound content production for the new Sleep Aid library.
 Throughout the years, we’ve been known for many things related to sleep, but content has remained an afterthought.
 We decided to change that, for the ambition of better sleep for our users.

 The idea was simple.
 Provide audio tracks to help you relax and fall asleep.
 Design an entirely new section with Sleep Cycle to support this purpose.
 Build a mediaplayer around it.
 And create the content to support it.
 Stories, music, sound effects, relaxing guides, even poetry.